iAmG-r00t/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 14. [Decimal to Hexadecimal](./100-decimal_to_hexadecimal) : A script that converts a number from base 10 to base 16.
    - The number is base 10 is stored in the enviroment variable `DECIMAL`.
    - The script should display the number in base 16, followed by a new line.
+15. [Everyone is a proponent of strong encryption](./101-rot13) : A script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.